 Montessori's first “Children's House,” opened in 1907, was made up of 60 inner-city children who largely came from dysfunctional families.

 In her book, The Montessori Method, Dr. Montessori describes the transformation that took place during the first few months, as the children evolved into a “family.”
 They prepared and served the daily meals, washed the pots and dishes, helped the younger children bathe and change their clothes, swept, cleaned, and worked in the garden.
 These very young children developed a sense of maturity and connectedness that helped them realize a much higher level of their potential as human beings.

 While times have changed, the need to feel connected is still as strong as ever.
 In fact, for today's children it is probably even more important.
 Whether it's an inner-city child or a child from an affluent suburb, the sense of community has all but disappeared from our children's lives.
 Families regularly move from house to house and from town to town.
 Grandparents usually live in other cities or other states.
 Both parents work out of necessity, and when they are at home, they are very, very busy.
-The “latch-key” child has become the norm for this generation.
+The “latch-key” child, or children whose lives are over-scheduled by their families, have become the norm for this generation.
 Many children have the sense that they do not belong to anything or anybody, which is why gangs, which give a sense of belonging, have always had a certain appeal for some children.

 Along with whatever else Montessori gives our children, it definitely gives them the message that they belong — that their school is like a second family.